cevans87/atools/README.md

       'expire' duration is given in seconds or a string such as '10s', '1m', or '1d1h1m1s' where days, hours, minutes, and seconds are represented by 'd', 'h', 'm', and 's' respectively.

-    If 'ignore_unhashable' is True, memoize will not remember calls that are made with parameters that cannot be hashed instead of raising an exception.
+    If 'pass_unhashable' is True, memoize will not remember calls that are made with parameters that cannot be hashed instead of raising an exception.

+    if 'thread_safe' is True, the decorator is guaranteed to be thread safe.

     Examples: